-For multiple-line cut-and-paste, you must know about Emacs regions.
+For multiple-line cut-and-paste, you must know about emacs regions.
 A region is an area of text that is bounded by the point and the mark.
 The set-mark-command function (bound to Ctrl-Space) sets the mark.
-The kill-region function (bound to Ctrl-w) moves the region to the Emacs clipboard; effectively it wipes out the region.
+The kill-region function (bound to Ctrl-w) moves the region to the emacs clipboard; effectively it wipes out the region.
 This sequence illustrates moving multiple contiguous lines from one place to another in the buffer:

 - Move the point to the beginning of the first line that you wish to move. - Type Ctrl-Space to set the mark. - Move the point to the end of the last line that you wish to move.
-Note that Emacs highlights the region thus bounded by the point and the mark. - Type Ctrl-w to "wipeout" the region.
-Emacs moves the region to its clipboard. - Move the point to some spot in the buffer - Type Ctrl-y to yank (that is, copy) the text from the clipboard to the buffer at the point.
+Note that emacs highlights the region thus bounded by the point and the mark. - Type Ctrl-w to wipeout the region. emacs moves the region to its clipboard. - Move the point to some spot in the buffer - Type Ctrl-y to yank (that is, copy) the text from the clipboard to the buffer at the point.

 (Note that the "minimal computing environment" described in our first precept is completely mouseless.
-To use the mouse, you can install an X Window System Server on your computer, as described in a forthcoming listserv message.)
+To use the mouse (or a touch pad) with emacs, you can install an X Window System Server on your computer, as described in a forthcoming message.)